Kostianets/TCD/README.md

 # Toxic Comment Detector

 This project is an implementation of a basic text classifier to detect toxic comments and specific subcategories such as provocative or abusive language.
 It uses a custom implementation of a Bagging Classifier on top of a simple Naive Bayes model.
+Algorithms and evaluation function is written by myself.

 ## Overview